 So how do hackers do their work?
 Hackers can access your accounts using some tools.

-The most common ways that One of the most common tools is “John the Ripper” also known as a “dictionary attack”.
+The most common way that One of the most common tools is “John the Ripper” also known as a “dictionary attack”.
 A dictionary attack works by systematically entering every word in a dictionary as a password.
 It takes a list of dictionary words and uses them to crack.
 The tool can try millions of words in a short space of time, and also can substitute letters with numbers.
 In 2012, more than 6 million accounts hacked on LinkedIn because of a dictionary attack.

 Another mostly used tool is the so-called “Password walking”.
 It's when you “walk” your fingers across the keyboard, hitting adjacent keys.
 It creates a password that looks unique and random.
 While people might think a combination that seems to be secure, hackers plug in any number of variations into their tools and test them out.

 The third tool is the “Password formula”.
-This tool works if hacker figures out your “base password” (the part that you use over again).
+This tool works if the hacker figures out your “base password” (the part that you use over again).
 Then they will try different variations, or other common combinations, to piece the puzzle together.

 Another tool is called “Brute force” attacks.
 When using it, hackers use software that repeatedly tries several password combinations.
 It's a reliable way to steal your information, as many users use passwords as easy as “ABC”.
 Bellow, we suggest you some tips to create such a password that will make it hard for others to get into your account.